 You must also consider how SNMP traps are submitted.
 They use single UDP packets for transmissions, meaning delivery isn’t guaranteed.
 You can minimize some of this risk by putting the device and collector as close together as possible on the network.

 When using SNMP traps, you’ll need to weigh the benefits of lower overhead against the risk of missed deliveries.
-Although polling may provide data at a delayed right, combining it with traps will ensure you don’t miss any critical alerts.
+Although polling may provide data at a delayed rate, combining it with traps will ensure you don’t miss any critical alerts.

 Types of SNMP traps